getCompass/userbot/README.md

 ### `POST /user/send`

 A method for sending bot's message to a user.<br>
-URL for the request: `https://userbot.getcompass.com/api/v3/user/send`
+URL for Cloud version of the product: `https://userbot.getcompass.com/api/v3/user/send` <br>
+URL for On-premise version of the product: `https://<yourdomain>/userbot/api/v3/user/send`

 The following parameters must be specified in the request body: